Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-'Food ghost' and smaller industries like home kitchens that produce items to sell - cookies, deserts etc.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? yes. we met an amazing local food hero who was very inspiring.

-Has this kit prompted any new food related initiatives within your school?
-We are requesting a Pataka Kai from our board of trustees
+Has this kit prompted any new food related initiatives within your school? changed our market day focus.

 Helpful Report